vedpatil1208-art/case_study/C++ Case Study/README.md

-# Telemedicine Backend System (C++)
+## Telemedicine Backend System (C++)

-Author: Ved Patil
-Course: B.Tech CSE
+A menu-driven Telemedicine Backend System developed using C++ that simulates how healthcare platforms manage doctors, patients, and consultations.

+The system demonstrates how Object-Oriented Programming (OOP) concepts and file handling can be used to organize and store healthcare data.

+Telemedicine Backend System Usi…

 ## Project Description

-This project is a simple Telemedicine Backend System developed using C++.
-It simulates how a healthcare system can manage doctors, patients, and consultations.

-The program is menu-driven and runs in the command line.
+This project allows users to register doctors and patients, schedule consultations, and store medical records.

+The system runs in the command line and stores consultation data in a text file so records remain saved even after the program exits.

 ## Features

-* Register doctors
+Register doctors with specialization

-* Register patients
+Register patients with age and personal details

-* Schedule consultations
+Schedule consultations between doctors and patients

-* Store consultation records in a file
+Store consultation records in a file

-* Prevent duplicate IDs using validation
+Prevent duplicate IDs

+Exception handling for invalid operations

+## Technologies Used

+C++

+Standard Template Library (STL)

+Libraries Used

+iostream – Input and output operations

+vector – Dynamic data storage

+fstream – File handling

+stdexcept – Exception handling

 ## Concepts Used

+This project demonstrates important C++ programming concepts:

-* Object-Oriented Programming (OOP)
+Object-Oriented Programming (OOP)

-* Classes and Inheritance
+Classes and Inheritance

-* Polymorphism
+Polymorphism

-* Vectors for data storage
+Vectors for dynamic storage

-* File handling
+File handling for permanent records

-* Exception handling
+Exception handling for error management

+Telemedicine Backend System Usi…

+## Project Structure
+telemedicine-system
+│
+├── main.cpp
+├── records.txt
+└── README.md
-## How the System Works
+## How to Run

-1. Register doctor with ID, name, and specialization
-2. Register patient with ID, name, and age
-3. Schedule consultation between doctor and patient
-4. Store consultation details in `records.txt`
+Download or clone the repository

+Open the project folder

+Compile the program

+Example:

+g++ main.cpp -o telemedicine
+./telemedicine

-## Technology Used
+## Future Improvements

-Programming Language: **C++**
+Add a Graphical User Interface (GUI)

+Integrate a database (MySQL / SQLite)

+Add record search and viewing feature

+Implement user authentication

+Improve appointment scheduling system

+Telemedicine Backend System Usi…

-## Purpose
+## Author

-This project demonstrates how basic C++ concepts can be used to build a simple backend system for managing telemedicine consultations.
+Ved Patil
+B.Tech CSE